Rare Italian violin by Christopharus Bittig, Genova, dated 1682

-We are proud to be able to show this beautiful late 17th century Italian violin by Christopharus Bittig, who was a maker most probably from Füssen in Bavaria, southern Germany.
+We are proud to be able to show this rare and beautiful late 17th century Italian violin by Christopharus Bittig, who was a maker most probably from Füssen in Bavaria, southern Germany.
 Füssen has a rich history of violin and lute making and an area from which many makers moved and settled in Genova to continue their craft.
 With only a cello in a museum in Vienna and another violin in a collection in Berlin, this violin is one of only three instruments known to exist by this maker.
 Therefore this is a very rare opportunity to see and play something so unusual.
 However the quality of the violin and the workmanship simply speaks for itself.

 The violin has been comprehensibly restored in our workshops and is presented in stunning condition with a lovely warm, even sound.
 It comes with a certificate of authenticity from the renowned London specialist Andreas Woywod.